jonathanbryanw/CV-image-recognizer/README.md

-# Computer Vision Lab Project
+# Image Recognizer
-Laboratory Project for Computer Vision
+Laboratory Project for Computer Vision subject

-This program aims to detect and identify various people from a dataset that was trained before.
+This program aims to detect a person from their image and then identify them from a dataset that was trained before.